 Credit card is a convenient alternative to cash or check-based transactions issued by banks and financial institutions, enabling the holder to make a purchase (or draw advance cash) on credit.
-The due amount at the end of the billing cycle may be paid as a lump sum within the due date in smaller installments before the final due date.
-The purchases that are made using a credit card are in fact short term unsecured micro loans and if paid off within a specified time (interest free period) do not have any interest payouts.
+The due amount at the end of the billing cycle may be paid as a lump sum within the due date in smaller instalments before the final due date.
+The purchases that are made using a credit card are in fact short term unsecured microloans and if paid off within a specified time (interest-free period) do not have any interest payouts.
 Additionally, credit cards allow you to benefit from the option of revolving credit i.e. you might pay off your credit card dues in one go or make multiple small payments to pay off your debt.
 Also known as plastic money, credit cards have only recently been introduced in India as compared to the western world.
 According to RBI data, as of December 2015, there were 2.27 crore credit cards in circulation within India.
 Even better, you can use credit cards not just within India but also worldwide.

 Credit cards are in fact tools that allow you to pay for goods and services using the bank’s money instead of your own.
-But this is only for a short period of time because if you fail to pay back the money before the end of your interest-free period, you will be charged interest on the amount owe to the bank.
+But this is only for a short period of time because if you fail to pay back the money before the end of your interest-free period, you will be charged interest on the amount owed to the bank.

 The money that you draw out via debit card is your own money which is debited from the bank account linked to your card.
 On the other hand, the money that you spend (purchases) or withdraw (cash advance) via a credit card is more like a short term loan granted by card issuing entity.
 Instead of paying off this short term loan on a per use basis, all your expenses get converted into a consolidated bill at the end of the billing cycle.